openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the Token Request is invalid or unauthorized, the Authorization Server constructs the error response as defined as in Section 5.2 of OAuth 2.0 [@!RFC6749].

-The following is a non-normative example Token Error Response:
+Below is a non-normative example Token Error Response:

 ```json=
 HTTP/1.1 400 Bad Request